jeremytsang1/robot-cis/README.md

 # Robot CARM

-Control for Raspberry Pi & Arduino robot arm on a car.
+Control for Raspberry Pi & robotic arm on a car.